What Does a Paramedic Do? What Does an EMT Do?

-- Share observations and treatment of patient to physicians, nurses or other healthcare staff
+- Share observations with healthcare staff

-- Document medical care given
+- Document medical care

 - Check that the ambulance is properly equipped and mechanically sound

-- Replace or clean supplies and equipment
+- Keep supplies and equipment updated and clean

 All states require EMTs and paramedics to be licensed, but the requirements vary.

-- Have excellent interpersonal skills
+- Excellent interpersonal skills

-- Are physically fit
+- Physically fit

-- Work well under pressure
+- Works well under pressure

-- Have strong problem-solving skills
+- Good problem-solving skills

 For someone who is level-headed and loves helping others, this line of work is worth exploring.
 There are always new opportunities to learn more and gain new skills.
 In fact, there’s no limit to how far you can rise in the medical profession!
 If this sounds interesting, check out SkillPointe’s training options near you.